matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 ### Account management URL

 There is no standard in OIDC for the `account` field.
-If one was to be standardised in future then it would make sense to use that instead.
+If one was to be standardised in the future then it would make sense to use that instead.

 ## Security considerations